Heads up, Empowered Shoppers, we’re a participant in affiliate marketing programs. For more information, see our disclosure here.

 My toddlers will play with bubbles for hours, so long as I blow them.
 The trick with bubbles is to find a good way for your children to play in the bubbles without you having to blow them.
 I’ve found that bubble guns are a great way to do this.
 Kids love chasing each other around with the bubble guns.
 However, they have to be refilled frequently.

-I think the other bubble blowers whether push toys or sit and set it bubble machines both seem to last a little bit longer.
+I think the other bubble blowers whether push toys or sit-and-set-it bubble machines both seem to last a little bit longer.
 In addition to these, I do like to let my kids play with the regular old blowing bubbles too.
 It gets a little messy, but I think it’s good for them to practice and work through it on their own.
 I think they make awesome Easter bunny gifts as well.

 11. Water Mat/Water Coloring Books/Writing Tablets

 Kids love drawing, painting, coloring, and all that jazz.
 However, in the hands of a toddler, a crayon becomes a weapon of mass destruction.
-That’s why parent’s love these mess-free drawing and coloring options for their kids.
-They allow toddlers to enjoy the experience of coloring and parents to enjoy the ability to step away for a couple minutes without coming back to an art exhibit on their walls.
+That’s why parents love these mess-free drawing and coloring options for their kids.
+They allow toddlers to enjoy the experience of coloring and parents to enjoy the ability to step away for a couple of minutes without coming back to an art exhibit on their walls.

-They have small water books, large water mats, water based easels, and drawing tablets.
+They have small water books, large water mats, water-based easels, and drawing tablets.
 Check them out below!

 12. Little People Play Sets